kubestellar/kubestellar/docs/content/direct/core-chart.md

 ## Argo CD integration

-KubeStellar Core Helm chart allows to deploy ArgoCD in the KubeFlex hosting cluster, register every WDS as a target cluster in Argo CD, and create Argo CD applications as specified by chart values, as asxplained [here](core-chart-argocd.md).
+KubeStellar Core Helm chart allows to deploy ArgoCD in the KubeFlex hosting cluster, register every WDS as a target cluster in Argo CD, and create Argo CD applications as specified by chart values, as explained [here](core-chart-argocd.md).

 ## Uninstalling the KubeStellar Core chart